-As a result, consistent with the recently revised State guidance and in cooperation with the Recreation and Park Department, the Health Officer will issueissued a new directive, Health Officer Directive No. 2020-36, as soon as reasonably possible and in any event by October 14, 2020, setting forth best practices for outdoor public playgrounds.
-Those playgrounds may now be open once the government operators implementin compliance with the safety requirements set forth in the expected new directive.
+As a result, consistent with the recently revised State guidance and in cooperation with the Recreation and Park Department, the Health Officer issued a new directive, Health Officer Directive No. 2020-36, setting forth best practices for outdoor public playgrounds.
+Those playgrounds may now be open in compliance with the safety requirements set forth in the new directive.